jprasmussen/catapult/README.md

 ## Getting Started ##

 This project depends on Node.js, Gulp.js, and Bower to compile SASS.
-To start run the following two commands from the project root:
+To start run the following command from the project root:

 `npm install`
-`bower install`

 ## Commands ##